 Milestone of 50,000 Alumni Exceeded with 50th Convocation Ceremony

-Confederation College President Jim Madder, presided over the ceremony.
-“A particularly exciting year for us having exceeded 50,000 alumni, this ceremony represents a significant crossroad for our students as they continue on in the pursuit of their dreams,” he said.
+Confederation College President Jim Madder, presided over the ceremonies.
+“A particularly exciting year for us having exceeded 50,000 alumni, these ceremonies represent a significant crossroad for our students as they continue on in the pursuit of their dreams and begin writing the next chapter of their journeys,” he said.
 “We are extremely proud of our students for all that they have accomplished.
 We wish them continued success as they move forward into the next phase of their individual journeys and remind them that Confederation will always be there to support them.”

 Confederation College has been serving the citizens of northwestern Ontario since 1967 meeting the educational needs of students in a catchment area of some 550,000 square kilometres.
 Along with its main campus in Thunder Bay, Confederation College has eight regional sites located in Dryden, Fort Frances, Geraldton, Kenora, Marathon, Sioux Lookout, Red Lake and Wawa.

 Confederation College delivers exceptional education and training to an average of 6,500 combined full and part-time students per year and currently has a total of 850 full and part-time employees.
 Confederation’s regional economic impact and contribution is valued at $643.4 million annually.